aws-amplify/docs/docs/cli/graphql-transformer/directives.md

 The @function directive allows you to quickly connect lambda resolvers to an AppSync API.
 You may deploy the AWS Lambda functions via the Amplify CLI, AWS Lambda console, or any other tool.
 To connect an AWS Lambda resolver, add the `@function` directive to a field in your `schema.graphql`.

-Let's assume we have deployed an *echo* function with the following contents:
+Let's assume you have deployed an *echo* function with the following contents:

 ```javascript
 exports.handler = function (event, context) {